FinnWu2982/ACFG-BEV-Fusion/README.md

 - `pcdet/datasets/processor/lidar_corruption.py`: LiDAR corruption functions
 - `tools/demo_acfg_gate_bev.py`: gate heatmap visualization
 - `tools/demo_bevfusion_camratio_bev.py`: baseline camera-ratio BEV visualization

+- ## Report
+A short project report is available in `docs/AER1515_ACFG_report.pdf`.
+It summarizes the method, experimental setup, robustness evaluation, and qualitative visualization results.

 ## How to Use
 This is not a full standalone detection framework.
 It is a compact extension repository that contains only the files I modified for this project.
 To use it: